 Time is a sort of river of passing events, and strong is its current; no sooner is a thing brought to sight than it is swept by and another takes its place, and this too will be swept away.— Marcus Aurelius

-The Stoic philosopher Epictetus spent his boyhood and adolescence in Rome as a slave.
+The Stoic philosopher Epictetus expended his boyhood and adolescence in Rome as a slave.

-Days in and days out of doing just what they get told to do, and getting punished severely for the smallest of mistakes.
+He spent days in and days out doing just what he was told to do, and getting punished severely for the smallest of mistakes.

-If a person gave your body to any stranger he met on his way, you would certainly be angry.
-And do you feel no shame in handing over your own mind to be confused and mystified by anyone who happens to verbally attack you?— Epictetus
+Epictetus asks, penetratingly, “If a person gave your body to any stranger he met on his way, you would certainly be angry.
+And do you feel no shame in handing over your own mind to be confused and mystified by anyone who happens to verbally attack you?”

 We forget we have a choice to set our mind free so that it finds peace and solace.